gravitational/teleport/rfd/0095-application-access-okta-integration.md

 * After authenticating into Teleport and accessing the "Applications" item in the menu, a list of apps sourced from Okta will appear.
 * When users click on an Okta sourced app in the UI, the application will open in a separate tab.
+* If users do not have access to an application and are able to request access to it, the link will be greyed out and an option will be available in the drop down menu to the right that allows users to request access to the application.
+If the application is not requestable, the application will not appear in the list of applications belonging to the user.
 * These applications will *not* be behind Teleport's proxy, and will redirect to the proper Okta sourced URL for the application.
 Users will be taken through Okta's authentication process for this process.
 If users are already logged into Okta, this will be a transparent passthrough to the application.
-* If a user does not have access to an application but is allowed to request access to it, the application link will show up but will be greyed out and an option will be available in the drop down menu to the right that allows users to request access to the application.

 #### Teleport CLI

 * Okta applications will show up when doing a `tsh apps ls` from the command line, with a type "okta".
+* Okta groups will be queryable by doing a new command `tsh okta groups ls`.
-* Logging in will **not** work for Okta apps.
+* Logging in (`tsh app login <app-name>`) will **not** work for Okta apps.

 #### Access requests